Employer of Record

 • Group Life Assurance / Death-in-Service Schemes: Many employers offer group life assurance, which provides financial protection to an employee’s dependents in the event of death.
 Premiums paid for approved plans are not taxed as income for employees.
 Typically, the benefit amount is around 4 times the employee’s base salary and can be set up under trust for quick payout outside of probate.

-• Group Medical & Dental Insurance: Private medical insurance is popular among employees when partially or fully funded by the employer, though premiums are subject to Benefit-In-Kind taxation.
+• Group Medical & Dental Insurance: Private medical insurance is popular among employees when partially or fully funded by the employer, though premiums are generally subject to Benefit-in-Kind taxation.
 Options include a range of plans with various coverage levels, including access to general practitioners, specialists, and hospital services.
 Dental insurance is less common but is growing in popularity.
 Employers can also provide wellness programs through these plans.

 • Subsidized Food / Social Events: Employers may offer subsidized food options, such as onsite cafeterias or vending machines, and sponsor social events, enhancing employee engagement.